What Is Fear Aggression In Cats?

 Know that aggression in cats is not uncommon

-In case you didn't know, one of the main reasons that cats end up in shelters comes as a result of aggression.
-But it's important to note that cats are non-confrontational by nature.
-If a cat turns aggressive, this is something which they are choosing to do as a defense mechanism to help them cope with an underlying problem.
+In case you didn’t know, one of the main reasons that cats end up in shelters comes as a result of aggression.
+But it’s important to note that cats are non-confrontational by nature.
+If a cat turns aggressive, this is something that they are choosing to do as a defense mechanism to help them cope with an underlying problem.
 (Cats are not spiteful either, although some argue otherwise.)
-Cornell University's Feline Health Center explains that feline aggression is a complex topic, but that there are specific triggers and targets which can signal aggression in cats.
-For cats which are experiencing fear aggression, it is very well possible that they could have come from an abusive home.
-A kitty which is driven by their fear response is quick to react and will often be more of a "scaredy cat" type of feline in terms of disposition.
-If you'd like to know some other telltale signs that a cat has come from an abusive home, you can learn about them here in my article on the subject. what is fear aggression in cats
+Cornell University’s Feline Health Center explains that feline aggression is a complex topic, but that there are specific triggers and targets that can signal aggression in cats.
+For cats who are experiencing fear aggression, it is very well possible that they could have come from an abusive home.
+A kitty which is driven by their fear response is quick to react and will often be more of a “scaredy cat” type of feline in terms of disposition.
+If you’d like to know some other telltale signs that a cat has come from an abusive home, you can learn about them here in my article on the subject.

 What exactly is fear aggression in cats?